 Most likely, you didn’t set out to be an entrepreneur because you thought it would be easy.
 Launching a new business is hard work, and the challenges, like the rewards, can seem monumental.

 Think about it; to succeed in entrepreneurship, one of the most important skills a business owner can have (or acquire) is adaptability.
 Like everything else, the only constant in today’s markets is change.
-Entrepreneurs who don’t adapt easily and place too many expectations on one product or service don’t succeed.
+Startup founders and entrepreneurs who don’t adapt easily and place too many expectations on one product or service don’t succeed.
 It’s the proverbial “all eggs in one basket” conundrum.

 The key to adaptation is testing a variety of products and solutions.
 Test them again and again.
 Open your mind and explore new options.
 Run with what is working for you now, and prepare yourself to make changes at any time if the need arises. start-up mistakes

 The most successful entrepreneurs are delegators.
 They know they can’t do it all, at least not well, and they outsource talented individuals or firms to handle important tasks that they simply can’t manage on their own, such as content writers, marketing managers, and accountants.
 Consider the ROI at stake and delegate. start-up mistakes